iankerr4444/medieval-book/AccountSignups.md

 1. Download desktop apps [here](https://slack.com/downloads/) and other versions depending on the OS of your mobile device.
 2. Sign in to our slack group – following the link I will send out after our first class.
-3. Click on "Channels" in the sidebar (on desktop or browser versions).
+3. Click on the header "Channels" in the sidebar (on desktop or browser versions).
 It should say "Browse all channels" if you hover your cursor over it.
-Add yourself to all public channels you can.
+Add yourself to all the public channels you can, by clicking on a channel and then pressing the "Join" button.
+These channels will now remain in your sidebar, updating you on contributions people make.

 ## Humanities Commons